pascalwhoop/curiloo.com/content/technology/n100_minipc_build/index.md

 ### Remote access to services via HTTPS

 This one was a bit harder as I had to expose the services all behind a traefik reverse proxy.
 I had to do a bit of reading to get this right.
+Essentially I wanted to leverage a reverse proxy (traefik) to expose all my services via HTTPS.
+I also wanted to have a single point of authentication for all services.
+However, some services (like nextcloud) cannot be protected via an additional authentication layer, else the native clients will not work.
+So I ultimately decided to, for now, leverage BASIC auth for all services that I do not believe have solid security and keep the remaining services exposed through their native interfaces.

+One additional layer of security is that none of my services show up on websites like shodan.io.
+The reason is that many of my services are exposed via subdomains or subpaths.
+However, the subdomains are not registered in DNS.
+Instead, I use the `host` filter in traefik to route the requests to the correct backend service.
+This allows me to do something like `cloud.dkj4fkj.curiloo.com` and have it route to my nextcloud instance.
+People always criticise security through obscurity but I am a strong believer in not being the lowest hanging fruit.
+Of course the first nextcloud instances that get hacked are the ones that are easily discoverable.

 <!--TODO still need to write this up-->

 ## Fixing rogue interrupts

+OK so few days in, my services are running smoothly but I noticed my server constantly had a high baseload of 10-20\% CPU usage.

-I noticed that one core in the CPU was basically running at 100\% all the time.
+When looking closer, I noticed that one core in the CPU was basically running at 100\% all the time.
 However when looking at `htop` or `top` I couldn't see any process that was causing this.